 Opt-in program to receive kits via mail, with little or no education.
 Consistent with Standard CFL assumptions.

-Using a leakage estimate from the current program year evaluation, from past evaluation results, or a rolling average of leakage estimates from previous years.
+Leakage rate is based upon review of PY6-8 evaluations from ComEd and PY5,6 and 8 for Ameren (see ‘IL Leakage Rates_112016.xls’ for more information).

 Hours of use by specialty bulb type calculated using the average hours of use in locations or rooms where each type of specialty bulb is most commonly found.
 Values for Reflector, Decorative and Globe are taken directly from the lighting logger study conducted as part of the PY5/6 ComEd Residential Lighting Program evaluation.
 All other hours have been updated based on the room specific hours of use from the PY5/PY6 logger study.